apexadmin1818/DivineTimer/PRIVACY.md

 ## Privacy policy

-**Bodhi Timer does not collect, log or share your personal information.**
+**Divine Timer does not collect, log or share your personal information.**

 The timer stores your settings on the device, they are never uploaded or shared anywhere.